mindriddler/discord-bot/README.md

 Example:

-User: `@YourBotName What is the capital of France?`
+User: `!chatgpt What is the capital of France?`
-Bot: `The capital of France is Paris.`
+Bot: `@Sender: The capital of France is Paris.`

-Note: Replace `YourBotName` with the actual name of your bot.

 ## Coming features